-The study is conducted in parallel in both Brazil and the UK using exactly the same approach and methods so that the UK-BRAZIL multidisciplinary team can engage in co-learning and knowledge exchange and more specifically:
+The study was conducted in parallel in both Brazil and the UK using the same approaches and methods so that the UK-BRAZIL multidisciplinary team could engage in co-learning and knowledge exchange and more specifically:

 - (a) Evaluate the overall approach and methodologies;

 - (b) Compare datasets between cities and between Brazil and UK;

 - (c) Evaluate potential policies and delivery models to promote healthy urban mobility in different contexts.